ash3798/url-shortner/README.md

 * Once created, you can run the executable to start using your application.

 ## USAGE GUIDE

-**Note : Server is HTTP.
+> Application runs by default on the port number : 9999 **Note : Server is HTTP.
 So your requests should use http protocol.**
 ```shell
 http:://<hostname>:<port>/<path>